seanjmcm/VDetect/writeup_SMcM.md

 156.22 Seconds to train svm...
 Test Accuracy of svm =  0.9918`

-I decided to return to LinearSVC which appeared to give a better result and is a faster linear SVM.
+I decided to return to LinearSVC which appeared to give a better result and is a much faster linear SVM.
 LinearSVC is an SVM implemented using the liblinear library.

 ###Sliding Window Search